 - Drink lots of water.
 It cleanses your system and keeps you regular, and getting rid of waste is good for weight loss.

 - Avoid alcohol.
 It might sound boring but if you want to lose weight you need to limit alcohol as much as possible.
 Don’t use up too many of your daily points or calories drinking.
 Try taking a month off alcohol altogether.
 You’ll impress yourself.

 - Exercise every day.
 While weight loss is mostly about what you eat, keeping active is extremely important for overall health and wellness.
 Australian physical activity guidelines recommend a mix of cardio and strength training.

-It’s easy to get disheartened along the way when you can’t see the number on the scales dropping.
+It’s easy to get disheartened along the way when you can’t see the number on the scales dropping or you see the scales creep back up again.
 The best advice is to keep up the healthy eating and keep moving, it will all eventually pay off.